Toll Free: (800) 214-2694 | Pay by Phone: (844) 965-1335

 Your Board of Directors

-District 1: Jon Kroening - Rochester
+District 1: Jon Kroening - Rochester, CCD

-Term: 2022-2025
+Term: 2025-2028

 Jon has been a cooperative member for 13 years and is a lifelong resident of Haverhill township.
 He graduated from Dunwoody College, holds a boiler license, master electrician's license, and a system maintenance administrator designation from BOMA International.
 He currently works at Egan Company as a general foreman for electrical construction.
 Jon resides on his family's farm located on Viola Road near the Haverhill Town Hall.

-District 2: Jodie Tvedt - Byron
+District 2: Jodie Tvedt - Byron, CCD

 Term: 2024-2027

-Jodie has been a cooperative member for two years.
+Jodie has been a cooperative member for over five years.
 She was raised on a dairy and crop Century Farm in Steele County and for the last 10 years, she's farmed with her husband on his family's Century Farm in Dodge and Olmsted Counties.
 After graduating from Iowa State University with a Mechanical Engineering degree, she accepted a management trainee position with BNSF Railway.
 She worked at locomotive repair shops in the Midwest and on the West Coast for the next 18 years in management roles of increasing responsibility.
 More recently, she has also been on the board of directors of a township mutual insurance company and has served as secretary since 2019.

-District 3: John Winter - Rochester
+District 3: John Winter - Rochester, CCD

-Term: 2023-2026
+Term: 2026-2029

 John became a cooperative member in 2007 and was elected to the Board in March of 2023.
 He lives in Oronoco Township.
 John retired as Chief Financial Officer from Southern MN Municipal Power Agency (SMMPA).
 His career included two decades as a leader in accounting, operations, and regulatory affairs at Northern States Power Company.
 Before joining SMMPA, he provided consulting services mainly to electric cooperatives.
 He holds a Bachelor of Science Degree in Accounting from the University of Minnesota and has completed additional post graduate coursework.

-District 4: Tracy Lauritzen - Altura
+District 4: Tracy Lauritzen, CCD, BLC - Altura

 Term: 2024-2027